mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 ### Event-driven / PubSub approach

-With event-driven approach, you don't have a separate layer that connects the domain modules.
+With an event-driven approach, you don't have a separate layer that connects the domain modules.
 Instead, you use a PubSub mechanism (synchronous or asynchronous) to pass events between the modules.